 How to Enforce Your Patent

-If you have found someone is using your product—or the idea behind it—without your consent, you can start with a cease-and-desist letter, but if the person who’s violating your patent doesn’t stop, you will have to open a patent infringement case.
+If you have found someone is using your product-or the idea behind it-without your consent, you can start with a cease-and-desist letter.
+If the person who’s violating your patent doesn’t stop, you will have to open a patent infringement case.
 Because patent infringement isn’t a crime, you will have to start a civil lawsuit in a federal civil court.

 You would be the “plaintiff,” and the infringer would be the “defendant.”
 As a plaintiff in a patent case, you will hire a patent litigator to represent you.
 Your patent lawyer won’t be able to help you as they only work on submitting, not enforcing.